Cardi B Fans Convinced She’s Pregnant After New Video Teases Alleged Bump — Watch

 Cardi B cut loose at her album release party on April 5!
 But did she accidentally give fans a peek at a baby bump?!
 Take a look!

 Are you loving Cardi B‘s new album as much as us?!
-The rapper has a hit on her hands with Invasion of Privacy and she looks like she knows it!
+The 25-year-old rapper has a hit on her hands with Invasion of Privacy and she looks like she knows it!
 Cardi was spotted hilariously grinding to her own tunes at the album release party on Thursday, April 5 — and fans think they spotted a bump!!
 Rocking tan thigh-high boots, a Green Day t-shirt and a sexy black-and-white jacket, Cardi cheesed it up for the camera while seemingly covering something under her shirt.

 “She’s pregnant!!!!” one fan comment on The Shade Room‘s clip.
 “Awww her little bump,” another chimed in.
 “You can take the girl out of the strip club but u can’t take the strip club out of the girl , not even while she’s pregnant,” another (rather hurtful) viewer wrote.
 Clearly the consensus is she’s hiding a growing bump under those clothes!
 We should also note that no images have surfaced of Cardi holding any cocktails at the gathering — not that that conclusively means anything!